Make sure you’re prepared by getting your flu shot from National Health Co-op.

 o Kidney failure

-If uncertain you are eligible for the free flu shot, check with your health provider.
+If uncertain you are eligible for the government-funded flu shot, check with your health provider.

 Only certain brands of flu shots should be given to your child, depending on their age.